-Freewill is the ability to freely choose, to make our own decisions, the outcomes of which cannot be known in advance.
+Freewill is the ability to freely choose to make our own decisions, the outcomes of which cannot be known in advance.
 Freewill means choices and decisions are not predetermined, our ability to act according to our own freewill and purpose.

 But around logical reasoning, in the pursuit of making our own decisions through our own personal interests, we have freewill to chance certain things.
-Where we have a lack of freewill we have little choice over our decisions.
+Where we have a lack of freewill we will have little choice over our decisions.

 Where attitudes, decisions and thoughts are influenced by our culture, where our choices are predetermined, established in advance and long before we’re born, those choices are predetermined and not freewill.